scpark20/Music-GPT-2/README.md

 This project is an implementation of Music Transformer(https://arxiv.org/abs/1809.04281) using GPT-2.

-The GPT-2 source code was created using the link below. https://github.com/openai/gpt-2
+The GPT-2 source code was created using the link below.<br/>
+https://github.com/openai/gpt-2

 The difference with the GPT-2 source is that this used only decoder and relative position embedding.